Umami Pot

 Step 6

-Discard the water in which the rice was soaked from the pot.
-Combine the drained rice with the dashi (⅔ cup/160 ml per 2 servings) and seasonings (sake, mirin, salt, and soy sauce).
+Discard the soaking water from the pot.
+Combine the drained rice with the dashi (⅔ cup/160 ml per 2 servings) and seasonings (sake, mirin, salt, and light soy sauce).
 Then, evenly distribute the bamboo shoots and aburaage on top.

 takenoko-gohan_instruction-7